shwetapai/Predicting-Customer-Churn-for-a-Telecom-Company/README.md

 Predict variable (desired target): y — has the customer churned? (binary: “1”, means “Yes”, “0” means “No)

 I cleaned the dataset to remove the missing variables and hot encoded several categorical variables.
-I explored the  correlation between several features and the target variable.I then used a correlation matrix to explore if there was any correlation between differnt features.I included all features to predict the target variable (customer churn).
+I explored the  correlation between several features and the target variable.I then used a correlation matrix to explore if there was any correlation between different features.I included all features to predict the target variable (customer churn).

 My target variable was unbalanced.So I balanced the target variable with SMOTE (Synthetic Minority Oversampling Technique).
 With my training data created, I up-sampled minority sample( in our case the 'yes_churn' (customers who churn) sample using the SMOTE algorithm.